 This information was correct at the time of publication.

-Photography graduates can work in a range of areas with our graduates in the music press, forensic and medical photography, art practice, freelance photography and teaching at different levels.
-In addition, our students have taken up internships using their creative and management skills and established their own small businesses operating throughout the country.
+Graduates from this course are creative individuals who work in a broad range of careers.
+This may be in directly related areas such as the music and fashion press, medical, sports and event photography, as well as people-facing professions such as teaching and marketing.
+Graduates have also taken up internships using their creative and management skills and established their own small businesses, operating throughout the country.

 With opportunities to meet and learn from many visiting international photographic practitioners, you will be joining a centre of research and teaching excellence in the North of England.
 Part of a vibrant campus, we have links to major cultural and industry organisations and we host the North East Photography Network (NEPN), the region’s professional development agency for photography.

 Through NEPN, you will meet visiting photographers from around the UK and farther afield, and have opportunities to work alongside them, developing your contacts and industry experience.

 Sunderland Creatives shares the work and creativity of students, graduates and staff from the Faculty of Arts and Creative Industries.
 The site launched with a celebration of the work of our BA art and design students from the class of 2020.
 Going forwards this site will host exhibitions of students work throughout their course and all graduating students will have their own online portfolios to complement their degree shows.

 Sunderland Culture is a collaboration between the University, council and the city’s key cultures organisations.
 This partnership brings big-name creatives in contemporary visual arts, glass, ceramics and performance to the city; showcases exciting local talent; and gives our students unique experiences including exceptional career-enhancing opportunities.

 You will have a range of opportunities to meet different practitioners working across the photographic sector.
 Additionally, the NEPN provides a programme of speakers and events that question and engage with photographic debates.